superduper-io/superduper/docs/hr/content/use_cases/productionization/sandbox-example.md

 SuperDuperDB allows developers, on the one hand to experiment and setup models quickly in scripts and notebooks, and on the other hand deploy persistent services, which are intended to "always" be on.
 These persistent services are:

-- Dask scheduler
+- Ray scheduler
-- Dask workers
+- Ray workers
 - Vector-searcher service
 - Change-data-capture (CDC) service